cjraghu1998/PDB_file_reader/README.md

 <i>To do: Export this data to a tab-delimited CSV file.

-  For now, python 3 readpdb.py > output.csv command can be used.</i>
+  For now, python 3 readpdb.py > output.csv command can be used as an stop-gap solution.</i>